mcvittal/qpy3/README.md

 # Setup

+## Ubuntu

 On Ubuntu, simply run setup.sh.
 It will install the necessary dependencies. xvfb and xvfbwrapper create a dummy graphical interface for running on a headless environment.

-An update to this library to work with Windows is coming soon!
-Stay tuned.
+## Windows

+Currently, this library does not support "true" standalone processing in Windows, but rather must be used within the OSGeo4W Python shell.
+You can invoke your qpy script by calling `python-qgis my_qpy_script.py`  from within the OSGeo4W shell.
+We simply do not have the resources to make true standalone qpy happen on Windows, but we will gladly accept a pull request that enables this!

+## MacOS

+Nobody on the development team currently owns a mac or hackintosh, so we are unable to develop for this operating system.
+We assume that it would only be a minor change to how it works on Linux.
+A pull request enabling this feature would be readily accepted.

 # Using the library